 Banana and choc chip muffins

-1 1/2 cups gluten free self raising flour or 1 cup gluten free plus 1/2 cup of almond meal or coconut flour
+- 1 1/2 cups gluten free self raising flour or 1 cup gluten free self raising flour plus 1/2 cup of almond meal or coconut flour (coconut gives it a nice moisture)

 Melt butter, mix in sugar and then egg.
 Add in alternately flour and bananas and stir well.
 Then add in the choc chips.
 Spoon mixture into 12 muffin cases or greased muffin tray.
 Cook 15-20 minutes at 180 Celsius.
 Muffins should be lightly browned when cooked.